Terms & Conditions

 Measures in place

-Through tailored student support services via our online platform and dedicated student Success Managers, HyperionDev aims to provide effective support to any student who may be experiencing emotional and psychological problems.
+Through tailored student support services via our online platform and dedicated student support team, HyperionDev aims to provide effective support to any student who may be experiencing emotional and psychological problems.

 Any students who declare that they are a vulnerable adult, or experience any learning challenges, relating to disabilities will receive the necessary support structure, consisting of an additional series of check-ins with these students during their learning, implemented via our Student Success team and a subset of our Student Progression Associates that are trained to work with vulnerable students.
 To report back on the additional support, plus any safeguarding issues raised by anyone on our team, the DSL also runs a once every two week internal safeguarding meeting to review such cases and log them in a once every two week written report.